Sunday, June 15, 2025

 Friday, March 7, 2025

-The First State of Being, by Erin Entrada Kelly (eBook preview)
+The First State of Being (eBook preview)

 Each year, the American Library Association honors the most distinguished titles among children’s and Young Adult literature.
 This year’s winner of the John Newbery Medal is Erin Entrada Kelly, author of The First State of Being.